 It might not sound like fun, but you can make it fun when you’re creative!
 By getting this taken care of first, everything else will be easier for the New Year.
-Put on festive holiday tunes and try to make a game out of cleaning the house.
+Put on some festive holiday tunes and have a dance party while cleaning the house.

-Whether you make homemade ornaments out of paper, or you string popcorn and cranberries to make a garland, making decorations to put up around your home is a fun project for the whole family.
+Whether you make homemade ornaments out of paper or you string popcorn and cranberries to make a garland, making decorations to put up around your home is a fun project for the whole family to participate in.

-Watching the classic movies of the season is a great way to stay in the holiday spirit.
-Make your favorite treats, and turn the lights down for Christmas or New Year’s Eve movie fun.
+Watching the classic movies of the season is a great way to get and stay in the holiday spirit.
+Make your favorite treats, and turn the lights down for some Christmas or New Year’s Eve movie fun.

-Making Gingerbread houses are a favorite among Christmas activities for children.
-You’ll need gingerbread dough or graham crackers, gumdrops, stick pretzels, sprinkles, icing, small marshmallows, assorted small candies, and your imagination.
+Making gingerbread houses is a favorite Christmas activity, especially among children.
+Gather things like gingerbread dough or graham crackers, gumdrops, stick pretzels, sprinkles, icing, small marshmallows, and assorted small candies.
+Then, let your imagination run wild!

 Invite loved ones for a casual potluck gathering.
-This is a great opportunity to catch up with friends you might see only rarely.
+This is a great opportunity to catch up with friends you might not see very often.
 Make a list of things people can volunteer to bring, and coordinate it so that everyone is bringing something different.
 For even more fun, turn it into a game night!

 For more formal gatherings, here are 5 Simple Ideas for Hosting a Holiday Party.

-One of the best ways to get in touch with the heart of the season is to help the needy.
+One of the best ways to get in touch with the heart of the season is to help those in need.
 Look for charities that need help and volunteer your time.
 Donate gifts or items you can part with that someone else would enjoy and appreciate more.

-You won’t want to miss this opportunity for capturing images of loved ones.
-If you have a great camera, skip the professional portraits and create your own photo shoot with holiday decorations in the background.
+You won’t want to miss this opportunity for capturing images of those you love most.
+If you have a great camera, skip the professional portraits and create your own photoshoot with holiday decorations in the background.

 Many nursing home residents have no family members visiting them during the holidays.
 Brighten their day by bringing cards and small gifts.
 Speak with staff beforehand to see if there are special conditions to consider, such as food allergies, if you plan to bring edible treats.

-The holidays offer a good excuse to treat yourself a little.
+The holidays offer a great excuse to splurge and treat yourself a little.
 Take advantage of it and make some Christmas cookies, chocolate covered pretzels, popcorn balls, pies, or gingerbread for you and your loved ones to munch on.

-Photos are great in their own right, but videos can be extra fun to make and to watch later.
+Photos are great in their own right, but videos can be extra fun to make and watch later.
 Capture the fun of this year’s holiday season on video.
-You could ask everyone to say one thing they love most about the holidays.
+For something extra special, you could ask everyone to say one thing they love most about the holidays.